-Justine also coordinates DJs and bands for large events, manages dance competitions, teaches blues and lindy and runs Sydney's Juke Joint Blues, all the things, basically a boss…
+Justine also coordinates DJs and bands for large events, manages dance competitions, teaches blues and Lindy and ran Sydney's Juke Joint Blues night, all the things, basically a boss…

 Vanessa loves hunting down new songs and then dancing around the house working out if they are right for swing and/or blues dancing, and she only sometimes gets caught by her neighbours.